RamenVentures/Operating-Manual/processes/meeting_questions.md

 - How do they solve this problem today?

 ### Unique Value Proposition, Solution, and Vision
-- How will you solve this problem?
+- How do you solve this problem?
+- How does it work, exactly?
+- What is the rocket science here?
+- Why now and not before?
 - Why is this better than their existing solutions?
-- What new technology enables this?
-- Who else is working on this problem?
 - What's your unfair advantage? (ie: What makes you uniquely capable of doing this?)
 - How will you get in front of early adopters?
 - What's your vision?
 What will the future look like in 10 years?